What Are The Best Trolling Rods For Salmon In 2023?

 Length

-For this kind of fishing, you need a pole that’s at least 8 feet long, and the longer the better, in most cases.
-Some of the best rods are 9 to 12 feet long.
+For this kind of fishing, you need a trolling rod that’s at least 8 feet long, and the longer the better, in most cases.
+Some of the best trolling rods for salmon are 9 to 12 feet long.

-There are several reasons for this: if you’re using a downrigger, the pole will be bent down to the water surface by the weight of the downrigger.
+During our testing we found that there are several reasons for this: if you’re using a downrigger, the rod will be bent down to the water surface by the weight of the downrigger.

-When a fish grabs the bait, the line is released from the downrigger, and as a result your rod tip shoots up into the air.
+When a fish grabs the bait, the line is released from the downrigger, and as a result the tip of your trolling rod shoots up into the air.

-Secondly, if you’re using a long leader with a flasher on it, you need a long pole to pull a hooked fish close enough to the boat for netting.
+Secondly, if you’re using a long leader with a flasher on it, you need a long rod to pull a hooked fish close enough to the boat for netting.

-If you’re not using a downrigger, but working with a large leadball to weigh down your bait, then a long pole helps to spread out the baits of several rods as far apart as possible.
+If you’re not using a downrigger, but working with a large leadball to weigh down your bait, then a long trolling rod helps to spread out the baits of several trolling rods as far apart as possible.

 For more information on fishing rod length, and which one is best for trolling, check out our fishing rod length guide.